opensearch-project/documentation-website/_api-reference/msearch-template.md

 ## Query parameters and metadata options

-All multi-search template URL parameters are optional.
+All multi-search template parameters are optional.
 Some can also be applied per search as part of each metadata line.

 Parameter | Type | Description | Supported in metadata
 :--- | :--- | :---  | :---